Coconut oil has become quite trendy in recent years.

 One study found that coconut oil effectively hydrates the skin of people with xerosis, a condition characterized by dry and itchy skin (

 This study was conducted on humans — not dogs.
 However, many dog owners and veterinarians claim that coconut oil can help treat dry skin and eczema in dogs when applied topically.

-Bottom Line: Coconut oil may help treat skin conditions in humans, and some people claim that it also helpful for the skin of dogs.
+Summary Coconut oil may help treat skin conditions in humans, and some people claim that it’s also helpful for the skin of dogs.